Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Preliminaries and Threat Model

 \descr{Feedforward Neural Networks.} A fully connected feedforward neural network is modelled as a graph with a set of vertices (neurons) organised into layers and weighted edges connecting vertices in adjacent layers.
 The sets of vertices from each layer form a disjoint set.
 There are at least three layers in a neural network, one input layer, one or more hidden layers and one output layer.
 The number of neurons in the input layer equals the number of features (dimensions).
 The number of neurons in the output layer is equal to the number of classes $K$.
 The vector of weights $\mathbf{w}$ of all the weights of the edges constitutes the parameters of the network, to be learnt during training.
 We let $R$ denote the number of weights in the last layer, i.e., the number of edges connecting to the neurons in the output layer.
 For a more detailed description of neural networks, see~\cite{shai-shai-book}.

 \descr{Backward Propagation and Loss.} Training a deep neural network involves multiple iterations/epochs of forward and backward propagation.
 The input to each neuron is the weighted sum of the outputs of all neurons connected to it (from the previous layer), where the weights are associated with the edge connecting to the current neuron.
 The output of the neuron is the application of the activation function on this input.
 In this paper, we assume the activation function to be the sigmoid function.
 Let $\mathbf{z} = $ denote the output of the last layer of the neural network.
-We assume there to be a softmax layer, immediately succeeding this which outputs the probability vector $\mathbf{p}$, whose individual components are given as:
+We assume there to be a softmax layer, immediately succeeding this which outputs the probability vector $\mathbf{p}$, whose individual components are given as $p_i = {e^{z_i}}/(\sum_j e^{z_j})$.
 Clearly, the sum of these probabilities is 1.
-Given the one-hot encoded label $\mathbf{y}$, one can compute the loss as:
+Given the one-hot encoded label $\mathbf{y}$, one can compute the loss as $L(\mathbf{w}) = \sum_{i = 1}^K \ell(p_i, y_i)$, where $\ell(\cdot, \cdot)$ is the loss function.
+In this paper, we shall consider it to be the cross-entropy loss given by: $\ell(p_i, y_i) = - \sum_{i = 1}^K y_i \ln p_i$.
+Given $L(\mathbf{w})$, we can calculate its gradient as: